kelsingo/CASTICaD/README.md

 # CASTICaD
-CASTICaD is a ongoing project.
+CASTICaD is an ongoing project.